Since I was a kid, I was always into stickers. Little did I know that 20 or so years later I would start a sticker company.

 You see, here at Lethal Threat, we are more than just a business.
 We do what we love for a living.
 When you do what you like as an occupation, you're getting paid to do what you would be doing anyway.
 That makes us really lucky.

 For me, it was always about stickers with cool art or designs.
 I never stuck them anywhere.
 Instead of putting them on something, I just collected them, keeping a pile in a shoebox.

 Now that shoebox has turned into a warehouse full of stickers.
-Over a million sticker sales later worldwide, my friends and family still get a kick out of pointing out a Lethal Threat sticker on a car, motorcycle, snow mobile, hard hat, tool box, sometimes even on guitars of famous rock bands such as Guns N Roses or the countless number of places customers put our stickers Still to this day, it is all about good art being reproduced on the best quality sticker materials.
+Over a million sticker sales later worldwide, my friends and family still get a kick out of pointing out a Lethal Threat sticker on a car, motorcycle or snowmobile.
+They also see them on hard hats, toolboxes and sometimes even on guitars of famous rock bands such as Guns N Roses.
+There are countless places where customers have placed our stickers

 Another common and slightly questionable tactic took place in the tourism industry.
-While you visited a tourist attraction, a team of teenagers that worked for the attraction would be outside in the parking lot applying stickers to every car bumper they came across.
-Imagine that today, you came out of say Disneyland and you had “I visited Disneyland" sticker stuck on your car.
-Would you be pissed off or happy to do some free advertising?
+While you visited a tourist attraction, a team of teenagers working for the attraction would roam the parking lot, applying stickers to every car bumper they came across.
+Imagine that if today you came out of, say, Disneyland and you had an "I visited Disneyland" sticker stuck on your car.
+Would you be pissed off or happy to provide some free advertising?

 Over the decades, printing advances in inks and substrates improved dramatically.
 Those improvements allowed for close to perfect photo-like printing production.

 Everyday use of stickers became commonplace in commerce.
 Products ranging from items in the grocery store aisle to appliances in the kitchen bore them.
 The sticker and label business has grown into a multi-billion dollar business annually.